MIDS-scaling-up/v2/week09/hw/README.md

 * Were your GPUs fully utilized?
 * Did you monitor network traffic (hint:  ```apt install nmon ```) ?
 Was network the bottleneck?
 * Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?
-* How big is the resulting model checkpoint?
-* What are the files that a TF checkpoint is comprised of?
 * How big was your training set (mb)?
 How many training lines did it contain?
+* What are the files that a TF checkpoint is comprised of?
+* How big is your resulting model checkpoint (mb)?
+* Remember the definition of a "step".
+How long did an average step take?
+* How does that correlate with the observed network utilization between nodes?